abinit/abinit/doc/mkdocs-tutorials/base3.md

 * [[kptopt]], [[ngkpt]], [[nshiftk]], [[shiftk]], [[kptrlatt]], (not easy ... take your time !)
 * [[diemac]] (compared to isolated molecules, another value is used, while [[diemix]] has been suppressed).

-Note also the following: you will work at fixed [[ecut]] (=8Ha).
+Note also the following: you will work at fixed [[ecut]] (8Ha).
-It is implicit that in "real life", you should do a convergence test with respect to [[ecut]] ...
+It is implicit that in *real life*, you should do a convergence test with respect to `ecut`.
-Here, a suitable [[ecut]] is given to you.
+Here, a suitable `ecut` is given to you.
 It will allow to obtain 0.2% relative accuracy on lattice parameters.

 When you have read the input file, you can run the code, as usual (it will run for a few seconds).
-Then, read the output file, and note the total energy.
+Then, read the output file, and note the total energy:

        etotal   -8.8662238960E+00